Headcount Reporting Metrics, Dashboards, and KPIs Explained

 Why Headcount Reporting Metrics Matter to Your Business

 Headcount reporting metrics help finance and HR work together toward company growth and culture goals.
-Along with providing an accurate reflection of department headcount levels across the company, headcount metrics (like most HR metrics) give you insight to help department and HR leaders a way to plan and organize the company’s workforce needs at a granular level.
+Along with providing an accurate reflection of department headcount levels across the company, headcount metrics (like most HR metrics) give you insight to help department and HR leaders plan and organize the company’s workforce needs at a granular level.

 A strong handle on your headcount metrics helps you go into headcount planning processes with the right assumptions about workforce ratios, productivity, and attrition.
 That understanding of the numbers will help you align headcount plans for your specific stage of growth.